PayThePizzo/Data-Structures-and-Algorithms/Theory/9 - Greedy Algorithms/0 - GREEDY.md

 1) Sort activities by end time
 2) Create a set A to regroup the maximum number of compatible activities
 3) Initialize it with the longest activity
-4) For each remaining activity
+4) For each remaining activity,
    1) if the current activity i has a starting time, bigger than the first activity j, add it to the group A.
    2) Set current activity for next comparison